Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 If an enemy attacks your character while you are defending and misses, you get a chance to make a counterattack.
 A counterattack is handled like a regular single attack, but the attack bonus is calculated as if you were making the maximum number of attacks that turn - you use the lowest possible attack bonus for the attack.

 **Example:** You are fighting a rogue combat android.
 You elect to defend on your turn, rolling 1d10 and raising your AC to 19.
 The android takes a swing at you, and misses slightly.
 You counterattack by firing your pistol at the android's core - you normally have a +7 attack bonus, so the counterattack is made with a +2 attack bonus.
 Your roll of 17 is enough to overcome the android's defenses, and you proceed to roll damage normally.

-<div class="page-break-after"></div>

-## Level Advancement

-Characters gain XP (or Experience Points) from defeating enemies, disarming traps, or from handling situations in innovative ways, at the GM's discretion.
-XP is awarded to all characters who take part in the encounter.

-**XP Gained** = Hit Dice of defeated enemies, or the given XP for the trap, situation, etc. Add +1 for each doubling of the number of foes.

-As characters participate in encounters, they will begin to accumulate XP.
-Characters advance to the next level when they have gained XP equal to 10 times their current level.
-After advancing, the total XP is reset to 0.
-If a character has more XP than is required for the next level, keep the excess XP and add it after resetting the character's XP to 0.

-For example, if a level 1 character has 8XP and is awarded 4XP, the character advances to level 2 with 2XP.

-Each level adds:

-* +1d6 to Hit Points (with a minimum of 3).
-Mercenaries also get additional HP equal to their STR bonus.
-* +2 points to spend on skills.
-When upgrading skills, you cannot add more points to a skill if it is higher than or equal to your character's level + 5.
-* If your character's level divides by three (ex: level 3,6,9,etc.) add 1 point to STR, DEX or MIND.
-* New program slots and power levels are unlocked at levels 2,4,6,8,etc.

 ## Programs